 Why has drinking become more fatal among women?

 - Women suffer from higher rates of common mental illnesses like depression.
 Depression disproportionately affects women (at a rate of roughly one in four).
-Depression is heavily linked to heavy drinking in women, according to a report by the Centers for Disease Control.
+Depression is heavily linked to drinking in women, according to a report by the Centers for Disease Control.

 Women’s Unique Social Pressures